Instructions for filing and paying transfer tax

 Instructions for paying transfer tax if the buyer is from a foreign country

-After you have filed and paid transfer tax in MyTax, you receive your certificate in your MyTax mailbox.
-This usually takes 2 working days.
+After you have filed and paid transfer tax in MyTax, you will receive a certificate of the transfer tax in MyTax.
+This usually takes about 2 working days.
 You will also receive a certificate when you have bought your first home.

 If you have filed your transfer tax return on paper, wait for the certificate of transfer tax to become available in MyTax.